OROY97/CIND820-OR/README.md

 n_distinct(cancer_cl$GEO)
 #154

-To reduce cardinality of the geographic locations are stratified based on their province since we are looking at the relationship between cancer incidence and geographic location national 'peer groups' are also removed from the GEO column
+To reduce cardinality of the GEO feature, it is stratified.

 EDA Output for each file:
 uses Python pandas_profiling